allpix-squared/allpix-squared/doc/usermanual/04_framework/05_fieldmaps.md

 A special case is the field presented in the right panel of the figure above.
 Here, the field is not centered at the pixel unit cell center, but at the corner of four adjacent rectangular pixels.

+Not all mapping geometries might be available for all types of fields used in Allpix Squared as will be detailed below.

 ![](./maps_half.png)\
 *Location and orientation of the field map with respect to the pixel center when providing a half of the pixel plane.
 Here,